 ~ Kristen Jongen, Growing Wings

-As the paperback release of The Wild Truth approaches, it brings with it a great deal of introspection.
-Well beyond grateful for the success of last year’s initial publication, my thoughts travel to all that led me to understand why I needed to write it.
+The paperback release of The Wild Truth brought with it a great deal of introspection.
+Well beyond grateful for the success of the initial publication, my thoughts traveled to all that led me to understand why I needed to write it.

 New York Times Best Seller